 What Is the Average Weight of a Toilet?

-Toilets are not as light as they look.
-Most standard models fall within a specific weight range.
+Toilets are not as light as they appear.
+Most standard residential models fall into a predictable range based on construction and materials.

 Factors Affecting Toilet Weight